• Skip to primary navigation

 It also has the perfect balance of tangy and slightly tart flavors just like the original version.
 It's also so easy to customize so feel free to adjust it to your liking.

-This cashew mayo can be used just like regular mayo and I use it all the time for my Vegan Tuna Sandwich, Salad Dressings, Mexican Corn Salad, Coleslaw, Vegan Potato Salad, and Vegan Crab Cakes,
+This vegan mayonnaise can be used just like the classic version and I use it all the time for my Vegan Tuna Sandwich, Salad Dressings, Mexican Corn Salad, Coleslaw, Vegan Potato Salad, and Vegan Crab Cakes,

 All ingredients to make mayo on a stone table top.